z0rs/me/index.md

 Hi, Im Eno :)

-I'm a dedicated Offensive Security Engineer driven by a passion for Red Team attacks and securing digital landscapes.
+As a dedicated Offensive Security Engineer driven by a passion for Red Team attacks and securing the digital landscape.
 My journey in cybersecurity is marked by a hunger for knowledge and a commitment to anticipate emerging threats.

-#### Interest
+#### My Interest
-I'm active in Capture The Flag challenges and cutting-edge Security Research, keeping me current in the dynamic cybersecurity landscape
+problmes solving in Capture The Flag challenges and Security vulnerability Research, keeping me up-to-date in the dynamic cybersecurity landscape
 - Gnu/Linux
 - System Administration
 - Kernel and/or Binary Exploitation